Skip to Content

 Which actions require approval?

-In approval-required mode, write actions require approval:
+In approval-required mode, all actions that make changes require your approval:

 Reading an emailNo